 on their manufacturer page.

 is essentially similar to the Contra, but adds the option of a second channel (1 and 2 channel models are available), and features a built-in digital effects (reverb, chorus, etc.) module.
 It is, like the Contra (and Ten2, below) a full range amp suitable for any instrument including bass.
 It offers a higher power rating, a headphone jack, and a removable head, enabling you to use it with other speakers instead of the combo.
+It also features XLR microphone inputs with phantom power, which the Contra doesn't have.
 If you don't need the effects, the ability to remove the head and/or the higher power, the Contra is a steal!

 The new TEN2

 uses the same higher power amplifier and preamp as the Coda and Corus but utilizes Acoustic Image's unique compact dual ten-inch woofer cabinet with a single tweeter.
 One woofer faces down, the other faces forward.
 It also has the removable head feature.
 This produces more of the "in your face" sound of a conventional speaker cabinet combined the downward firing subwoofer design.
 The TEN2 is the smallest 2x10 combo on the market.

 Bass or Cello Player?
 Get the Contra, Coda; or if you prefer a more forward sound or need the most volume possible in a compact rig, choose the new TEN2.
 If your needs are for non-bass instruments, or those that do not go far below 100 hz., the Corus or TEN2 are probably the best choice; its "more forward" sound works very well for guitar, cello, mandolin, fiddle/violin, and many other acoustic instruments.
 The Corus has also proven to be the favorite of keyboard players who have tried both speaker versions.
 If you plan to play bass and